algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Updating GitHub-hosted algorithms

 Once you've created your algorithm, any commits to your GitHub repository's _default_ branch will result in a build on Algorithmia.
-At creation, your repository's default branch will be the `main` branch, but you can change this at any time in GitHub.
+At creation, your repository's default branch will be the `main` branch, but you can change this at any time within GitHub.
 In your repository, click "Settings" and then "Branches" on the left side.

 For algorithms you own and for those owned by organizations of which you're a member, you can view builds on the algorithm homepage under the "Builds" tab.